Survivor: Ghost Island: Future appearances

 Wendell Holland returned to compete on Survivor: Winners at War.

 Outside of Survivor, Domenick Abbate competed on the first season of the CBS crossover reality competition, The Challenge: USA.
 Sebastian Noel competed on the second season of the show.
 Stephanie Gonzalez and Libby Vincek competed on The CW and Roku Channel show Fight to Survive.
 Wendell Holland competed on Amazon Freevee’s The Goat.
 In 2025, Holland appeared as a designer on Extreme Makeover: Home Edition.
+In 2026, Holland competed on the NBC show Destination X.

 Season summary

 The season filmed in the Mamanuca Islands of Fiji.

 The 20 castaways were divided into two tribes: Malolo and Naviti.
 Naviti fared better in challenges but was divided by a conflict between Domenick and Chris.
 Through two tribe shuffles, Naviti held the majority on every tribe; some, such as Kellyn, held strong to eliminate original Malolos, while others, like Domenick and his closest ally Wendell, worked to consolidate power at the merge, forming an alliance with original Malolos Donathan and Laurel.

 At the merge, Domenick led the tribe in eliminating Chris before the majority began picking off the remaining original Malolos.
 However, they began to turn on the female Naviti alliance members, sending Chelsea and Kellyn home when the two led a charge to turn on Domenick and Wendell.
 Both Domenick and Wendell had hidden immunity idols; Donathan later turned against them to try and flush their idols, but he was unable to rally enough votes against them and was eliminated.

 The final four were Domenick, Laurel, Wendell and outsider Angela.
 Domenick won the final immunity challenge and turned on Wendell as the biggest remaining threat.
 He decided to bring Laurel to the end of the game, leaving Angela to face Wendell in the fire-making challenge to determine the third finalist, which Wendell won.
 At the final Tribal Council, the jury debated between Domenick's more aggressive strategic game and Wendell's more relaxed social game, and the ten jurors tied the vote, with five votes each on Domenick and Wendell.
 Laurel, as the third-place finalist with zero votes, cast the tie-breaking vote for Wendell, crowning him the Sole Survivor.